donkevlar/KOReaderPyLink/README.md

 # KOReaderPyLink
 ## Koreader position sync server

-*This is a modified fork of b1n4ryj4n/koreader-sync with some additional logging and slightly modified endpoints.*

 ## Description

-This is a simple implementation of the KOReader (https://github.com/koreader/koreader) position sync server for self-hosting at home which has docker support for arm and amd64 :) _This is a fork of https://github.com/myelsukov/koreader-sync but with a complete code rewrite._
+This is a simple implementation of the KOReader (https://github.com/koreader/koreader) position sync server for self-hosting at home which has docker support. *This is a modified fork of b1n4ryj4n/koreader-sync with some additional logging and slightly modified endpoints.*

 ## Dependencies